jfcameron/CRender/README.md

 * [LodePNG](http://lodev.org/lodepng/) - PNG decoding library
 * [UTHash](https://troydhanson.github.io/uthash/) - Hashmap functionality, used in Graphics.c to store textures, shaders, models and associate them with a name

-Small changes were made to the used libraries in order to adhere to C90.

 ## Tools used:
 * The Win32 branch is setup for [Visual Studio](https://www.visualstudio.com/)
 * The Android branch is setup for [Eclipse](https://eclipse.org/)